kmartinez/picogps/README.md

 base-ublox.py is main.py for Ublox base station

-simplemain.py is main.py for Piksi Multi rover or ublox
+simplemain.py was 2017 main.py for Piksi Multi rover or ublox base2018.py is the version for 2018 with temp sensor.

 sat.py has code for the Iridium Rockblock